 First, cellulite can be hereditary, and although you may be fairly thin, you might still have cellulite.
 Second, don’t despair!
 There are things you can do to combat or diminish the sofa cushion look.

 - Lose fat (not just weight but actual fat).
 The less fat you have, the smoother your problem areas appear (like less “banding” and less poof-ing between the bands).

 - Exercise and add muscle.
-You can also “even out the area” by adding muscle (while losing the fat).
+While there are no exercises for cellulite specifically, you can “even out the area” by adding muscle (while losing the fat).
 Muscle gives you a nice shape, too, which is especially helpful if you have lost lots of weight.
 Sometimes cellulite looks worse after weight loss because the skin sags.
 Filling the area with muscle gives the skin a nice lift.
 Don’t be afraid to lift heavy.
 Lean muscular legs are better than thinner cellulite legs.
 Deep squats, anyone?

 - Drink plenty of water and eat your veggies.
 Why?
 Because healthy skin keeps its elasticity better, resulting in a smoother appearance.

 - Scrub and moisturize your skin every day.
 The seaweed sponges are great to briskly (but lightly) buff problem areas.
 This does not reduce your actual cellulite, but it keeps your skin soft and helps bring a fresh blood (and oxygen) supply, which can never hurt.

 - Sleep more.
 I know, I know.
 I keep saying it and sleep is a challenge for many of us.
 I’m not a sleeper.
 But anything you can do to keep your body functioning in tip top shape will help improve all parts of your body, including reducing fat and keeping your skin youthful and elastic.